revou-fsse-3/module-4-isnendyankp/README.md

 # About Project

-This project learn create Multiple Page with vitereact form typescript and this project also using tailwindcss, formik & yup validation.
+This project learn create CRUD Project with vitereact form typescript and this project also using tailwindcss, formik & yup validation.

 ## Task